gt-space/luna/flight2/GPS-logging.md

 ## High-Level Data Flow

-- **Background worker**: A dedicated GPS/RECO worker thread:
+- **Background workers**: `GpsManager::spawn` creates two cooperating threads:
+  - **GPS reader thread (20 Hz, I2C only)**:
-  - Talks to the ZED-F9P over I2C at 20Hz using periodic mode and produces `GpsState` samples.
+    - Talks to the ZED-F9P over I2C in periodic mode.
+    - Produces `GpsState` samples at 20 Hz and writes them into a shared `Arc<Mutex<Option<GpsState>>>`.
+  - **RECO + logging worker thread (200 Hz, SPI + logging)**:
-  - Communicates with three RECO MCUs (MCU A: spidev1.2, MCU B: spidev1.1, MCU C: spidev1.0) over SPI at 200Hz to get RECO telemetry.
+    - Communicates with three RECO MCUs (MCU A: spidev1.2, MCU B: spidev1.1, MCU C: spidev1.0) over SPI at 200 Hz to get RECO telemetry.
-  - Sends GPS data to all three RECO MCUs at 200Hz (same GPS data to each, with valid bit set appropriately).
+    - Reads the latest `GpsState` from the shared GPS state each 5 ms tick and sends GPS data to all three RECO MCUs (same GPS data to each, with a per‑tick `valid` flag).
+    - Logs the combined `VehicleState` (including GPS and RECO) at 200 Hz via the asynchronous `FileLogger`.
 - **Mailbox**: The worker publishes GPS and RECO samples into a single-slot mailbox (`GpsMailbox`), replacing the previous one.
 Publishing is limited to max 20Hz to reduce contention with the main loop.
 - **Main loop ingestion**: The flight computer main loop non-blockingly pulls the latest sample (if any) once per control iteration and updates `VehicleState` with GPS and all three RECO states.
 - **Validity flags**:
   - `VehicleState.gps_valid` is set to `true` when a fresh sample is ingested and reset to `false` after telemetry for that iteration is sent.
   - `VehicleState.reco_valid` follows the same pattern for RECO data.
-- **Logging**: The GPS worker thread logs the complete `VehicleState` (including GPS and RECO fields) at 200Hz to the asynchronous `FileLogger`, which writes timestamped entries to `.postcard` log files.
+- **Logging**: The RECO/logging worker thread logs the complete `VehicleState` (including GPS and RECO fields) at 200 Hz to the asynchronous `FileLogger`, which writes timestamped entries to `.postcard` log files.
 Logging continues independently of servo connection status.
 - **Post-processing**: The `utility` binary reads the `.postcard` logs and exports them to CSV, including GPS and RECO-related columns.

 ---

-## 1. GPS Background Worker Thread
+## 1. GPS Background Worker Threads

 **Relevant file**: `flight2/src/gps.rs`